︎ Writing

 ︎ Photography

-She is a founding member of the AI/Arts Observatory, a research group at the Sorbonne that was created by Antonio Somaini, theorist and professor of film, media, and visual culture.
+She is assisting curators for an upcoming exhibition at the MAAT in Lisbon, and was a curatorial assistant for the exhibition The World Through AI at the Jeu de Paume in Paris.
+Bylines include Spike Art Magazine, Do Not ResearchCLOT, XIBT, Art Observed, and ARTPIL.
+She is a founding member of the AI/Arts Observatory, a research association at the Sorbonne that was created by Antonio Somaini, theorist and professor of film, media, and visual culture.

 ︎ Email